Date: November 11, 2019 when that person whose name I will not speak is president.

 Because, I want us all to have our freedoms.
 I believe that we are all in the struggles of the world together, and that together we will find solutions.
 That means we work together, we pay taxes, we vote, we help with the issues that affect all of us.

 Here’s a small example.
 I live in a town where people retire.
 There are so many people here who say, “I don’t have kids in school, so I should not have to pay taxes for those who do.”
-It doesn’t matter the benefit they’ll get by educating others’ kids — they may be the doctor who who saves your life, or the lab researcher who discovers the drug that keeps you alive, or the kid rakes your leaves because you can’t anymore.
+It doesn’t matter the benefit they’ll get by educating others’ kids — they may become the doctor who who saves your life, or the lab researcher who discovers the drug that keeps you alive, or the kid who rakes your leaves because you can’t anymore.
 We all benefit from each other.
 Looking out for “me” just doesn’t help a society succeed.
-We area in it together, or we fail — because those people saying no had someone who said yes for their schooling.
+We are all in it together, or we fail — because those people saying no had someone who said yes for their schooling.

-So, I hope that the we still have people willing to fight and support the freedoms of others, not just themselves.
+So, I hope that we still have people willing to fight and support the freedoms of others, not just themselves.
 I think it takes a lot of courage to stand up for the rights of others as well as one’s own.
 That’s real freedom and bravery.

 And I am fortunate I can still speak these words and am grateful for those who fought so I could stand up and speak up for those who can’t.

 I am just so sad for our country.
 Are we the land of the free and home of the brave?

 Geeky Gramma ~~